 PARTICULARS OF EMPLOYEES PURSUANT TO SECTION 197 OF THE COMPANIES ACT 2013

-Pursuant to provisions of Section 197 of the Companies Act 2013 read with the Rule 5of Companies (Appointment and Remuneration of Managerial Personnel) Rules 2014 the namesand other particulars of employees are set out in Annexure D to the Directors'Report.
+Pursuant to provisions of Section 197 of the Companies Act 2013 read with the Rule 5of Companies (Appointment and Remuneration of Managerial Personnel) Rules 2014 the namesand other particulars of employees are annexed to this Report.

 DISCLOSURES PURSUANT TO SECTION 197(12) OF THE COMPANIES ACT 2013

 The ratio of remuneration of each Director to the median employees remuneration andsuch other details in terms of Section 197 (12) of Companies Act 2013 read with Rule 5 ofthe Companies (Appointment and Remuneration of Managerial Personnel) Rules 2014 formspart of Directors' Report and is annexed herewith.

 The Company is committed to good Corporate Governance and lays strong emphasis ontransparency accountability and integrity.
-As required under SEBI (Listing Obligationsand Disclosure Requirements) Regulations 2015 the Report on Corporate Governancetogether with Auditors' Certificate regardingCompliance of the SEBI Code of CorporateGovernance is annexed to this report.
+As required under SEBI (Listing Obligationsand Disclosure Requirements) Regulations 2015 the Report on Corporate Governancetogether with Auditors' Certificate regarding Compliance of the SEBI Code of CorporateGovernance is annexed to this report.